kunukn/vue-2-datepicker/README.md

 ### How to apply language

-Below script tag in component.
+Below script tag in a component.
 Beware! importing the `all.js` file will load all the existing languages in the memory and JS bundle.

 ```js